demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Incident_Enrichment_README.md

-This playbook automatically queries Accenture's IntelGraph API to pull context for IOC and intelligence reports into XSOAR incidents.
+This playbook automatically queries Accenture IntelGraph API to pull context for IOC and associated intelligence reports into XSOAR incidents.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* ACTI Create Report-Indicator Associations
-* ACTI Report Enrichment
 * ACTI Indicator Enrichment
+* Create Relationships

 ### Integrations
 This playbook does not use any integrations.